John of Neumarkt

 John of Neumarkt also Johannes von Neumarkt (Ioannes de Novo Foro, Jan ze Středy; 1310 in Neumarkt – 24 December 1380 in Modřice, Moravia) was Chancellor of Emperor Charles IV, appointed Bishop of Naumburg, Bishop of Litomyšl, Bishop of Olomouc and elected Bishop of Wroclaw.
-He was also known by his humanistic works.
+He was also known for his humanistic works.

 Life

 His bourgeois parents were Nicholas and Margaret.
 His brother Mathias was a Cistercian monk and Auxiliary Bishop of Litomyšl and later of Wroclaw.
 An older sister was married to Rudolf Richter in Vysoké Mýto (Hohenmauth).
-Their son 1394 was Dean of the Charles University.
+Their son was Dean of the Charles University.

 John studied probably in Italy.
-Its promoters were Nikolaus von Pannwitz, curator of the Wrocław Cathedral Chapter, and Wolfram von Pannwitz, Viscount of Glatz.
-For 1340 John is as a notary of Ziębice Duke Bolko II.
-Proved.
-Presumably as a sinecure he received the parish Neumarkt, which he was allowed to keep with the permission of the Wroclaw Bishop Preczlaw of Pogarell even after he entered the service of the Bohemian Royal Chancery 1347th 1350 he received a canonry in Olomouc and in 1351 those in Breslau and Großglogau.
+His promoters were Nikolaus von Pannwitz, curator of the Wrocław Cathedral Chapter, and Wolfram von Pannwitz, Viscount of Glatz.
+For 1340 John is recorded as being a notary of Ziębice Duke Bolko II.
+Presumably as a sinecure, he received the parish of Neumarkt, which he was allowed to keep with the permission of the Wroclaw Bishop Preczlaw of Pogarell, even after he entered the service of the Bohemian Royal Chancery.
+In 1350 he received a canonry in Olomouc and in 1351 those in Breslau and Großglogau.